fortiql/data-forge/docs/articles/cdc-for-bronze.md

 - `event_source` is the Kafka topic (`demo.public.warehouse_inventory`), so lineage to the publication stays obvious.
 - `event_time` is when Kafka observed the event; `json_payload.ts_*` fields retain Debezium's original timestamps.
 - `json_payload.after` carries the row image that analytics teams read most often, while `json_payload.before` appears on deletes and updates so you can build slowly changing dimensions or audit trails.
-- `json_payload.source.lsn` mirrors the slot's replay position—use it to confirm ingestion progressed and to correlate with Postgres logs when investigating gaps.
+- `json_payload.source.lsn` mirrors the slot's replay position; use it to confirm ingestion progressed and to correlate with Postgres logs when investigating gaps.
 - Offsets and partitions remain alongside the payload, giving you the option to re-seek a specific record in Kafka if you ever need to rebuild Bronze.

 Every ingest task fans into an Iceberg maintenance step (optimize, expire snapshots, remove orphans) via Trino.
 Shared Spark helpers live in [`infra/airflow/processing/spark/jobs/spark_utils.py`](../../infra/airflow/processing/spark/jobs/spark_utils.py).
-CDC streams stay split per table so each Iceberg dataset mirrors one OLTP table—perfect for deterministic upserts and history tracking—while the generator path deliberately remains a mixed stream for quick exploration.
+CDC streams stay split per table so each Iceberg dataset mirrors one OLTP table, which is perfect for deterministic upserts and history tracking.

 ---